philipshurpik/react-native-offline-first/README.md

 # react-native-offline-first-example
 Example of offline-first app with React Native

+Tutorial: How to create/update/delete data when device has no connection and then sync it.

 `npm start` - to run app
 `npm run server` - to start simple server